rzellem/EXOTIC/README.md

 ![EXOTIC Instructions](Documentation/EXOTIC-Instructions.pdf)

-To demonstrate how to use the data reduction pipeline, the linked document above will walk through a sample reduction of a dataset taken by a 6” telescope of the exoplanet HAT-P-32b (VMag = 11.44) observed on December 20, 2017.
+To demonstrate how to use the data reduction pipeline, the linked document above will walk through a sample reduction of a dataset taken by a 6” telescope of the exoplanet HAT-P-32 b (VMag = 11.44) observed on December 20, 2017.
 The corresponding explanation of the science behind the reduction mechanism can be found in the How it Works section.

 The telescope used to collect this dataset is part of the MicroObservatory Robotic Telescope Network operated by the Harvard-Smithsonian Center for Astrophysics.